 The credit union has increased its community involvement in the past few years while also increasing its efforts to educate consumers of the value of doing their financial business with a not-for-profit credit union.

 “We really want people in the area to know more about the value of doing business with a credit union,” Deatherage added.
 “That is why we have really focused our time on educating area residents about Scott Credit Union.
 One of the big ways we’ve done that is through our community involvement.”

 “Conducting financial business with a credit union saves the consumer real money,” said Scott Credit Union President & CEO Frank Padak.
 “Many credit unions, like Scott Credit Union, offer similar products and services to what the conventional financial institutions have, but we do so with our members’ best interest in mind.
 Plus, we care about the community and we are committed to supporting local efforts through contributions and volunteerism.”

 Scott Credit Union created a Community Volunteer Incentive (VIP) Program to show how important community involvement is to the organization and to encourage the staff to volunteer their time supporting local efforts, Deatherage said.

 “The community VIP program has gone great.
 We simply offer our staff a chance to win prizes with every hour they volunteer increasing their chances to win,” she explained.
-“Our staff logged 2,400 hours in community service at a variety of charitable or civic events or efforts.
+“Our staff has logged 2,300 hours in community service at a variety of charitable or civic events or efforts.
 We’re extremely excited and proud of our staff for all that they do to give back to the community.”

 Scott Credit Union has supported many regional and local projects in and around the 13 communities in which it has branches, Deatherage noted.